dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 EOF
 ```

-Then create a Policy in the `devops` tier that will prevent traffic from/to the.
+Then create a GlobalNetworkPolicy in the `devops` tier that will prevent traffic from/to the.
 `policy-demo` Namespace from entering or leaving this Namespace.

 ```
 $ calicoctl create -f - <<EOF
-- apiVersion: v1
+- apiVersion: projectcalico.org/v2
-  kind: policy
+  kind: GlobalNetworkPolicy
   metadata:
-    name: policy-demo-isolation
+    name: devops.policy-demo-isolation
+  spec:
     tier: devops
-  spec:
     order: 200
     egress:
     # Deny traffic from leaving the namespace